June-Skeeter/Police_Involved_Deaths_Canada/index.md

 2) More about the data: What's available and what's lacking?

-3) Next steps: Filling the gaps and disseminating the information.
+3) Next steps: Filling gaps and disseminating the information.

 # Notes on Terminology